KatherineMichel/python-and-django-resources/README.md

 http://python-future.org/ | Easy, clean, reliable Python 2/3 compatibility — Python-Future documentation

 Dropping Support
-https://twitter.com/pganssle/status/978256523909623809 | Paul Ganssle on Twitter: "For any #python folks who may use python-dateutil in your projects, I'm working out the schedule for dropping Python 2.7 support now.
+https://www.anaconda.com/end-of-life-eol-for-python-2-7-is-coming-are-you-ready/ | End of Life (EOL) for Python 2.7 is coming.
+Are you ready? - Anaconda https://twitter.com/pganssle/status/978256523909623809 | Paul Ganssle on Twitter: "For any #python folks who may use python-dateutil in your projects, I'm working out the schedule for dropping Python 2.7 support now.
 The issue for discussion is here: https://t.co/sWRIhe85qp RT appreciated for visibility (don't want anyone blindsided)" https://github.com/dateutil/dateutil/issues/653 | Python 2 deprecation schedule · Issue #653 · dateutil/dateutil https://twitter.com/BokehPlots/status/1138961281480704000 | Bokeh Plot Library on Twitter: "It's a few months out, but the preparations for a Bokeh 2.0 release are already apace.
 Besides dropping Pyhon 2 support, there will be some other small changes made at the same time.
 We will lay out everything to expect in this major number bump in a blog post soon.… https://t.co/8KThwKBqtS"